Jim-Shaddix/Neutron-Scattering-Dashboard/README.md

 #### Files
 * main.py: contains code for running the application.
 * Dtabs.py: contains code for generating the ``Description`` and ``Graph`` tabs.
-* layout.py: contains layouts for the surface and scatter plots for the data.
+* layout.py: contains layouts for the surface and scatter plot.

 ## Citations
 * The code for the tab bar (as well as the CSS colorscheme I used for the website) was largely